derrickoswald/CIMSpark/README.md

 This should produce a jar file in the target/ directory.

+**NOTE: The sbt project file uses the bintray plugin which can be installed by adding (or creating) to project/plugins.sbt the line:
+_addSbtPlugin("org.foundweekends" % "sbt-bintray" % "0.5.4")_.
-**NOTE: If you use sbt, the jar file will be in a subdirectory of target/ based on the version of the Scala library used, e.g. target/scala-2.11, and the name will not have upper/lowercase preserved, that is, the name will be cimscala_2.11-??.**
+If you use sbt, the jar file will be in a subdirectory of target/ based on the version of the Scala library used, e.g. target/scala-2.11, and the name will not have upper/lowercase preserved, that is, the name will be cimscala_2.11-??.**

 **NOTE: The unit tests can be skipped if you add the magic incantation `mvn -DskipTests package`**